The glossary for all organisations

 Carbon Dioxide Equivalent (CO2e)

-A standard unit for measuring carbon footprints, representing the impact of different GHGs in terms of the amount of CO2 that would have the same global warming effect.
+A standard unit used to measure carbon footprints, representing the impact of the 7 greenhouse gases in terms of the equivalent amount of CO2.

 Source: